 Treatment of course incompletes, withdrawals, repetitions, and noncredit remedial courses: Any incomplete grade earned by a student is not counted toward hours earned or GPA calculation.
-Any class designated as WP (withdrawn passing) is not counted toward hours earned or GPA calculation.
+However, if not completed by the deadline, the grade becomes an "F" and will be counted toward hours and GPA.
+Any class designated as W (withdrawn) or WP (withdrawn passing) is not counted toward hours earned or GPA calculation.
 Noncredit Remedial courses are counted toward hours earned and are not included in the GPA calculation.
-Any course repeated is only counted once toward hours earned and GPA calculation (the best grade earned is counted).
+Any course repeated is only counted once toward hours earned and only counted once for GPA calculation (the best grade earned is counted).
+Repeated courses are only eligible for aid if retaken to replace a failing grade.